Skip to main content

 These activities may be for just a day or for an extended length of time and may take you to local, international, urban or rural environment.
 Undergoing careful planning and preparation for such dynamic work can help you when you encounter potential hazards and emergencies and can aid in reducing risks.

 Planning a successful field research trip will take time, effort, organizing, and review.
-EHS has created the Planning a Field Research Trip Flow Chart (Figure 1) and the Field Research Safety Planning Document which should be used to help you develop and organize a safe trip.
+EHS has created the Planning a Field Research Trip Flow Chart (Figure 1) and three Field Research Safety Planning Documents which should be used to help you develop and organize a safe trip.

 Figure 1: Planning a Field Research Trip Flow Chart